LaxarJS/laxar/docs/contributing/styleguide.md

 This format ensures that anyone looking at the code can see the structure of the return value without having to go through the implementation.

 In some simple cases, you do not need any imperative initialization logic for your object and just want to provide access to a bunch of methods.
-To do this, you can omit the intermediate variable _exports_ and return the API exports right away.
+To do this, you can omit the intermediate variable _api_ and return the API exports right away.

 ```js
 /** ...JSDoc... */